solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 Pseudocode is a language very close to English that allows us to represent a program concisely.
 The only thing you need is a statement to show where you arestarting and where you are ending a program.

-> Instructor Note: Run through the following example wiht the students.
+> Instructor Note: Run through the following example with the students.
 Then ask them to tackle problems similar to the ones proposed below.

 Calculate and print the average of three numbers: 5, 10, and 15.